 You will be offered to choose from different time slots for an interview with a certain deadline to decide.

 If you’ve missed the interview for a legitimate reason, please get in touch with us to receive a new appointment slot.
 You can get max one new slot for the interview.

 For all applicants who successfully passed through the three phases and upon EDU’s receipt of the application fee, the admissions committee will begin reviewing applications.
-All applicants will be ranked on their overall application with the best candidates offered a place to study with us at EDU.
-Offers of acceptance can take up to ten weeks from when the last phase of the application process was completed and the application fee received.
+All applicants will be ranked on their overall application with the best candidates offered a place to study with us at EDU in a Study Offer call.

 Only the clinical phases require your presence at a predefined place and time.
 You can choose your preferred location and we will do our best to accommodate your wish.
 Keep in mind that this means being on location for a total of 3 months per year!

 The tuition fee does not cover accommodation, travel or any other expenses connected with your clinical rotation.